noahehall/theBookOfNoah/linux/docker/docker.md

       - setting that group as the owner of the docker socket
       - adding your user to that group

-  - all known container breakout tactics rely o nhaving sytem admin privileges inside the container
+  - all known container breakout tactics rely on having sytem admin privileges inside the container
     - eliminate this by either
       - set the USER instruction to a user and group with limited priveleges
       - change the user in the init script